Bankoga/golem/open_problems/config_problems.md

 If we want to continue with the same approach that we have been using, then going with a config seems to be the best route.

+> Open Question: Can we use a flag in some config to handle input stream creation, and processing?

+This is currently unknown!

 > Open Question: How is input passed to sensor problem domains?
 > Open Question: How is output passed from motor control domains?

+Those are both difficult questions!

 ## Problem Domain Configs